jadedbay/MapTrail/README.md

 3. Restart the server

 ## Features
-- <strong>Trail Markers</strong> - Adds markers to the map showing your recent path
+- **Trail Markers** - Adds markers to the map showing your recent path
-- <strong>Individual Trail</strong> - Each player can only see their own trail
+- **Individual Trail** - Each player can only see their own trail
-- <strong>Customizable</strong> - Use commands to adjust how the trail looks
+- **Customizable** - Use commands to adjust how the trail looks
-- <strong>Optimization</strong> - Removes player's markers from memory when they disconnect
+- **Optimization** - Removes player's markers from memory when they disconnect

 ## Commands